mzz12/mzz12.github.io/_pages/about.md

 My research interests broadly revolve around machine learning systems (MLSys), with a focus on scheduling, parallelization optimization, and resource management topics.
 The optimization goal of my research is to improve the efficiency of ML workloads in terms of latency, cost, and throughput.
 I also have a specific interest in designing efficient systems over heterogeneous resources, including CPU-GPU and heterogeneous GPU platforms.

 My research projects:
+- **LLM workload optimization**.
+Proposing optimization techniques for the LLM inference and training.
+I am interested in research problems such as latency optimization, throughput improvement, fault tolerance, and energy saving, etc.
 - **Resource allocation in GPU clusters**.
 Designing fine-grained scheduling policies in the (heterogeneous) GPU cluster to optimize the performance and resource efficiency for deep learning training jobs.
-- **LLM inference optimization**.
-Proposing optimization techniques for the LLM inference service, primarily focusing on the improvement of system-level metrics like throughput and latency.